Explorer 51: Ultraviolet Nitric-Oxide (UVNO)

 This Ultraviolet Nitric-Oxide Experiment (UVNO) consisted of a two-channel fixed-grating Ebert-Fastie spectrometer which measured the airglow in the (1, 0) gamma-band in a 15-A region centered at 2149 A. The observed intensity was produced by resonance fluorescence of sunlight by the nitric-oxide molecules in the instrument's field of view.
 The intensity profiles obtained yielded altitude profiles of nitric-oxide density as a function of time and location.
 Profiles were measured along the track of the satellite at times when it was on the sunlit side of the Earth.
 The remote sensing character of the UVNO experiment permitted measurements of nitric-oxide to be made at altitudes both above and below satellite perigee.
 As the spacecraft spun, the spectrometer, which looked outward through the rim of the satellite, repeatedly had its field of view carried down through the atmosphere onto the Earth's limb, and altitude profiles of the emitted airglow intensity were obtained.
-Below some altitude the measured signal at 2149 A was contaminated by rayleigh-scattered sunlight.
+Below some altitude, the measured signal at 2149 A was contaminated by rayleigh-scattered sunlight.
 To correct for this contamination, a second channel measured only scattered light intensity in a 12-A region centered at 2190 A. The two channels were optically and electrically independent.
 Nitric-oxide airglow intensity was determined by taking the difference between these two measurements.
 The sensor's spherical fused-quartz telescope mirror had a 125-mm focal length, and focused incident light on the entrance slit of the spectrometer.
-From this slit the light struck one half of the Ebert mirror and was collimated onto the grating.
+From this slit, the light struck one-half of the Ebert mirror and was collimated onto the grating.
 The 3600-lines-per-mm grating returned it collimated to the other half of the mirror, and the light was focused on two exit slits.
 The spectrometer field of view was 4° X 1/4°, with the long axis parallel to the spacecraft's spin axis, and therefore parallel to the viewed limb.
-In normal operation each channel was integrated for 20.8-ms and was read out alternately at 10.4-ms intervals.
+In normal operation, each channel was integrated for 20.8ms and was read out alternately at 10.4ms intervals.
 The instrument was protected against contamination from internal scattering of off-axis undispersed light.